Our Teams

 MASH service triages information gathered to determine next steps, this will include identifying immediate and levels of risk and ensuring consent has been gained from the parents/carers when professionals refer or dispensing with if necessary when a safeguarding matter arises.
 In some instances, the MASH Social Workers will undertake screening checks, for example with police, health, education and other partner agencies to enable the manager to make a decision about next steps.

-The MASH service completes decisions about all ‘contacts’ within one working day, this will include the decision to transfer directly to the Assessment Service or Early Help.
+The MASH service completes decisions about all ‘contacts’ within one working day, this will include the decision to transfer directly to the Family Help Service.

 Children with Disabilities